VitaliyHnatyk/sbt-scalajs/README.md

 7. Build types can be user defined in their local ".sbt" project.
 This allows developers to choose a build type to their personal preference and for their choice of OS/IDE.
 8. CommonJs targets are supported.
-9. Additional target types can be defined,
+9. Additional target types can be defined.

 Concept
 =======